 There is a wide range of clubs for children from all year groups that take place before school, after school and during lunch breaks.
 Staff and volunteers lead some clubs, whilst others are led by outside agencies and attract a small charge.
-Sport clubs include archery, cricket, tennis, yoga, athletics, karate, football, netball, dodgeball, cross country and gymnastics.
+Sport clubs include, cricket, tennis, athletics, karate, football, netball, dance, hockey, cross country and gymnastics.
 Our musicians enjoy choir, orchestra, ukulele and year 6 band practice.
-We also have Spanish and Chinese clubs, cook school, drama, create and social club.
+We also have cookery, drama and create clubs.